Matthew H. Liang: Career

 Major Liang served in the US Army Medical Corps.
 He implemented the Army's algorithm-based physician extender program (AMOSIST), and the first training program in general internal medicine and a chronic disease nurse practitioner program at Walter Reed Hospital.
 He also helped design the computerized hospital information system.
 After the service, he was a Robert Wood Johnson Clinical Scholar and a rheumatology fellow with Halsted Holman at Stanford.

 In 1977 Liang was recruited to build a new NIH Multipurpose Arthritis Center program at the Robert Brigham Hospital and as a founding member of the new Division of Primary Care and General Medicine at the Peter Bent Brigham by K. Frank Austen, H. R. Nesson and Eugene Braunwald.
 The center became focused on population-based research and pursued several lines of etiologic and methodologic research.

 In the 80s, Liang and Martin Larson, Lawren Daltroy, and Bob Lew were asked to take responsibility for clinical research training in arthritis and musculoskeletal diseases.
 The program and others like it became a model for the National Institutes of Health pathway for clinician scientists.
-The trainees came from 8 countries; many went on to become leaders in their own right.